 - Committee Appointments: Within one month after installation, the President shall appoint:

-- One member to the Continuing Medical Education Committee for a five-year term and one member who shall be a non-academic surgeon for a three-year term.
+- One member to the Program Committee for a five-year term and one member who shall be a non-academic surgeon for a three-year term.

 - Special committees as the need arises.